openebs/openebs/k8s/openshift/byo/baremetal/containerized_openshift_readme.md

 20.10.45.111  openshift_public_ip=20.10.45.111 openshift_ip=20.10.45.111 openshift_public_hostname=osnode1.mdataqa.in openshift_hostname=osnode1.mdataqa.in containerized=True connect_to=20.10.45.111 ansible_connection=local
 ```

--While Installation if you get following error, then use docker pull command to download the package on both master and nodes.
+-While installing, if you get following error, use docker pull command to download the package on both master and nodes.

 ```